mdrmuhaimin/Hasan_VC_Thesis/Muhaimin_Finalised_Thesis.md

 # HajjGuide: Venture Studio Thesis

+## Executive Summary

+We are building HajjGuide, a venture-studio backed platform addressing the **$1.45B** religious tourism technology market.
+We target the critical post-booking, in-destination gap for 16.8 million annual Umrah pilgrims and 1.6 million Hajj pilgrims.

+**The Opportunity:** The in-destination pilgrimage experience remains fragmented, with pilgrims losing hours and money to unverified services, poor guidance, and logistical confusion.

+**Our Solution:** We deliver an offline-first ritual companion, licensed service marketplace, and curated exploration platform for the four key pilgrimage cities (Makkah, Madinah, Taif, Jeddah).

+**Traction:** We have validated demand through 31 customer interviews, shipped an MVP with 91 organic installs at **$0.87** blended Customer Acquisition Cost (CAC), and secured a governance partnership with Taibah Institute for content verification.

+**The Ask:** We seek pre-seed funding to validate our core hypotheses through controlled market tests while building toward a **$2.33M** serviceable obtainable market in our first 12 months.

 ## SECTION 1: STRATEGIC EXECUTION MODEL

+We have identified a critical gap in the $1.45B religious tourism market:
 **Selected Approach:** **Hybrid Model** – Rocket Internet rigor on supply onboarding, pricing control, and unit economics, combined with BCGDV Solve Model for high-context, regulated in-destination Umrah workflows.

 **Justification:**
 We occupy the **post-booking gap** where generic OTAs fail — delivering an offline Ritual Mode, licensed local services marketplace, and curated Ziyarah Explorer for Makkah, Madinah, Taif, and Jeddah.
 This hybrid approach leverages proven marketplace and OTA mechanics while solving unique, “hair-on-fire” pilgrimage needs — compliance, offline usability, and high-context guidance.
 By focusing on *in-destination service orchestration*, we create an immediate trust moat in a highly regulated, culturally sensitive environment.

 ### Evaluation Scores

 - **Market Timing:** 9/10 – Umrah volumes are rapidly growing post-pandemic, supported by Saudi Vision 2030’s target of 30 million annual pilgrims ([source][1]).
 Regulatory enforcement against unlicensed operators is increasing, pushing market demand toward compliant, verified services ([SPA suspension][2], [Gulf News][3]).
-- **Team Capability:** 8/10 – Founder Muhammad Raihan Muhaimin (full-time) brings dual strengths in pilgrimage domain expertise and AI/ML product development.
+- **Team Capability:** – Founder Muhammad Raihan Muhaimin (full-time) brings dual strengths in pilgrimage domain expertise and AI/ML product development.
 Accelerator and pre-seed support from venture studio adds operational leverage.
-- **Resource Requirements:** 7/10 – Licensing, marketplace build, AI-driven offline companion development, multi-language content, and compliance infrastructure require moderate-to-high upfront investment.
+- **Resource Requirements:** – Licensing, marketplace build, AI-driven offline companion development, multi-language content, and compliance infrastructure require moderate-to-high upfront investment.
-- **Competitive Landscape:** 8/10 – No dominant, vertically integrated in-destination digital platform exists; competitors are either generic OTAs or fragmented offline operators.
+- **Competitive Landscape:** – No dominant, vertically integrated in-destination digital platform exists; competitors are either generic OTAs or fragmented offline operators.
 Our license-first marketplace and offline mode create strong defensibility.

 ### Team Commitment Evidence

 - Founder: Muhammad Raihan Muhaimin — full-time, background in AI/ML and religious tourism.
 - Venture Studio (EIR role) providing structural and funding support for transition to accelerator phase with pre-seed funding upon qualification.

 ### Scrappy Problem-Solving Examples